Is a piano required to take piano classes?

 - Be sure the keyboard has a damper pedal, or the plug-in ability to add a universal pedal later.
 Students begin using the damper pedal in the first year.

 - The keyboard should be touch-sensitive.
 In other words, can you create loud and soft sounds by varying your touch on the keys?

 - The keys should be full-sized.
 This is one of the many reasons that I do not recommend using a toy keyboard.
 It will only frustrate the student.

 - Buy the best quality for your money, so it will last.
 Yamaha Clavinova, Roland, and Kawai are excellent brands.

-Provided that classes are not full, families who are new to Musical Notables Studio are welcome to join at any time during the session at a prorated fee.
+Provided that classes are not full, families who are new to Musical Notables Studio are welcome to join at any time during the semester at a prorated fee.
 If classes are full, you will be placed on the waiting list.